 There are two general editing processes: copyediting; and proofreading.
 Which do you need?

-There are generally two types of ‘editing’ – copyediting and proofreading.
-They are both important, but not all written work requires the more fulsome editing process.
+Both are important, but not all writing requires the more fulsome copyediting process.
 Sometimes proofreading is enough.

 Editing (or copyediting)

-A copy editor is your partner in publication.
-In this role, I will make sure your writing is telling the ‘story’ in the best way possible by focussing on both the small details and the big picture.
-This includes:
+A copy editor is your publishing partner.
+A copy editor makes sure your writing is telling the ‘story’ in the best way possible.
+She focusses on both the small details and the big picture.

-- checking and correcting grammar, spelling, syntax and punctuation;
+- check and correct grammar, spelling, syntax and punctuation;

-- checking for technical consistency in all aspects of the document (including spelling, capitalisation, numerals, hyphenation, pagination etc.);
+- check for technical consistency (including spelling, capitalisation, numerals, hyphenation, pagination etc.);

-- ensuring the ‘story’ is consistent, cohesive, correct and complete.
+- ensure the ‘story’ is consistent, cohesive, correct and complete.